unisonweb/unison/docs/LanguageReference.md

 2. The first pattern is evaluated and matched against the value of the scrutinee.
 3. If the pattern matches, any variables in the pattern are subsituted into the block to the right of its `->` (called the _match body_) and the block is evaluated.
 Other patterns remain unevaluated.
 If the pattern doesn’t match then the next pattern is tried and so on.

 It is an error if none of the patterns match.
+In this version of Unison, this error occurs at runtime.
+In a future version, this should be a compile-time error.

 #### Pattern matching
 A _pattern_ has one of the following forms: